ampl/gsl/doc/dwt.rst

-where the basis functions :math:`\psi_{s,\tau}` are obtained by scaling and translation from a single function, referred to as the {mother wavelet*.
+where the basis functions :math:`\psi_{s,\tau}` are obtained by scaling and translation from a single function, referred to as the *mother wavelet*.

 The discrete version of the wavelet transform acts on equally-spaced samples, with fixed scaling and translation steps (:math:`s`,